Valuing car accident cases for settlement in Maryland is a challenge. The most important thing is the severity of the injuries.

 - Who are your lawyers?
 The insurance companies know the lawyers who are willing to try and do try personal injury cases and who does it well.
 Some insurers have this information calculated in a computer database.
 Others just know who is who.
 Either way, it makes a real difference in how any personal injury case is evaluated.

 - Will how the accident happened make the jury mad at the defendant?
 We overlook this as a critical factor because we sometimes forget juries are human beings that are not looking at a case the way a lawyer often does.
 Ironically, you want something that is bad but not too bad?
 Why?
 The fact that the defendant was drunk and loaded with heroin is not going to be admitted at trial in Maryland.
-Plaintiffs’ lawyers have tried every way possible to get this evidence in and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
+Personal injury lawyers in Maryland have tried every way possible to get this evidence in and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
 But almost every judge will allow you to tell the jury how the accident happened because it gives the jury some context.
 So if you can pinpoint a poor choice the defendant made, especially if that choice involved a cell phone, then you will power a bit of animosity against the defendant.

 - Is there a corporate defendant?
 In our first case at Miller & Zois, we tried a zero visible property damage case in Baltimore City and got $300,000.
 We kept both the roofing company defendant and their driver in the case.
 After the trial, the jurors asked whether poor Mr. Smith would be required to pay any of the verdict.
 Because jurors in Maryland are not told that the defendant has insurance.
 They suspect it.
 But since it never gets mentioned, the jury is confused.
 Sometimes, one juror will set everyone straight.
 Other times, they give a verdict in fear that they are ruining someone’s life by giving them a debt they could never pay.
 Moreover, juries just feel better when there is a corporate defendant to blame.
 It just feels less personal to them.

 - Will a jury like or dislike the plaintiff or the defendant?
 Both sides are in the blind on this before a lawsuit is filed.
-The insurance company only knows the plaintiff’s biographically; we really cannot predict how the defendant will present to the jury until we can conduct depositions after suit has been filed.
-So for settlement purposes, the insurance company just relies purely on the biographical information.
+The insurance company only knows the plaintiff biographically; we really cannot predict how the defendant will present to the jury until we can conduct depositions after suit has been filed.
+So for settlement purposes, the insurance company just relies purely on biographical information.
 If you are a medical doctor plaintiff, you will get a bigger offer than someone unemployed with a criminal record.

 - Is there an objective injury?
-Insurance companies hate objective injuries because they make “the plaintiff is exaggerating/faking” argument that much harder.
+Insurance companies hate objective injuries because they make the “plaintiff is exaggerating/faking” argument that much harder.

 - How old is the victim?
 The younger the victim, the more valuable a permanent injury or death case will be.
 Older victims do better in less significant injury cases.